kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 felt that in my past work, there was a lot more pressure to constantly be churning out papers; people would ask "where are your papers?", as though you should have ten or twelve in your first year.
 As it turns out, I'm not interested in that hamster-wheel *at all*.
 I really like that this crowd takes time to accumulate knowledge, and write a paper or two.
 And it's really allowed me the time to focus on foundational knowledge.
+- One thing to note is that most of the community is located outside of the United States, though.
+So basically, I'd have to consider what I'd like to do afterwards, bearing in mind that a lot of the community is in Europe, etc. One of the friendliest persons I've met in this community literally lives in China!
+They also have a hybrid CS / Maths background, but they kick a lot more butt than I do.
+I'm super grateful that they were so nice to me almost immediately in this community, though!

 ## Summer school
 - I've been involved in this summer school related to my field of research, and this week one of the things we are covering is Kummer Arithmetic, which is interesting.